bkuri/vfab/docs/api/complete-api-reference.md

 ## Overview

-The ploTTY FSM (Finite State Machine) manages job lifecycle with well-defined states and transitions.
+The vfab FSM (Finite State Machine) manages job lifecycle with well-defined states and transitions.
 All FSM operations are validated and logged.

 ## Job States